-Arriving at the launch rails, only then discovering that a team's launch lugs does not fit the launch rail, will be considered gross negligence by Mission Control and the EuRoC evaluation board.
+Arriving at the launch rails, only then discovering that a team's launch lugs does not fit the launch rail, will be considered gross negligence by EuRoC officials.
 The launch rail fit check will ensure that such surprises are not encountered on the launch rails, causing delays and loss of launch opportunities.